JamieB92/MiniFolio-PP4/README.md

 - Settings.py set with the correct variables and dependencies
 - Soft Deploy to Heroku

+This story was for getting setup correct for the implemenation  of Minifolio

 #### Database Setup:

 As a **developer** I need to **map out and build the database**  so that **the site can store user data and posts**